-WeFindVenues (WFV) is an online platform built to support clients with simply finding venues for their events.
-WFV was originally built in Ruby on Rails and required continuous changes, which has resulted in the partnership between WFV and datarockets.
+WeFindVenues (WFV) is an online platform owned by AOK Events, built to support clients with simply finding venues for their events.
+WFV was originally built in Ruby on Rails and required continuous changes, which has resulted in the partnership between the client AOK Group and datarockets.
 Datarockets has decided to take over further platform development and support.

 Starting with several minor features updates, bug fixing, and code refactoring, the platform itself did not appear to be such a challenge.
 However, after a short test iteration, the WFV team requested full support from datarockets including the major platform redesign.

 Although datarockets began the project with the collaboration of Paul, WeFindVenues’ Managing Director who wasn’t experienced in working with developers, it never appealed to be such an obstacle.
 We set up our standard development process and tools on the project in order to assist Paul to monitor our real-time progress easily.
 The team took over major technical decisions, while Paul mainly focused on the product strategy.